 He told me many times the last few months that he would be in heaven soon.
 He asked me to preach his funeral, and to make sure my mom was cared for.
 He was going home.

-Tuesday, March 13, 2012 an angel came to take his spirit into eternity and away from his body.
+This Tuesday, an angel came to take his spirit into eternity and away from his body.
 My dad passed from death into life.
 I miss him.